JavaScript Drag and Drop example 2

 // set hover color

-// this function (event handler) is called after element is dropped
+// event handler called after DIV element is dropped to TD

-// if the DIV element was placed on allowed cell then
+// if the DIV element was dropped to allowed cell

 // increase counter